 GM just announced its plans to discontinue several of its sedans, an echo of Ford’s decision earlier this year.
 We’ll be losing the Impala and the Volt, among others.
 The Volt was the most surprising sedan to get the axe, given many automakers’ plans to expand the number of electric vehicles in their lineups.
-It’s not just Chevrolet that is killing one of its electric vehicles: Cadillac is right there with GM, axing its CT6 Hybrid.
+It’s not just Chevrolet that is killing one of its electric vehicles: Cadillac, which is a division of GM, is axing its CT6 Hybrid.
 Interestingly, the used market for the Impala and the Volt have grown here at CarGurus.
 In the past year, CarGurus saw a 38 percent increase in searches for used Chevy Volts.
 Same thing with the Impala.

 Check out more car news with these articles: